 1. Industrial furniture

 Definitely old flea markets sell a lot of original stuff, “used” but in good condition.
 That’s the best source and it might take several trips over time to explore and discover some of the best treasures.
-There are also various shops that sell “new” stuff, for those who are not into DIY’s or don’t want to get messy with updating/upgrading their buys.
-However, the prices are somewhat heftier.
+BUT, there are also various shops that sell “new” stuff, for those who are not into DIY’s or don’t want to get messy with updating/upgrading their buys.
+However, the prices are sometimes much heftier.
 Personally, I would also do some online research through Etsy .
 No one can tell for sure what they’ll find.